April 21, 2025

 This has proven to be a reliable, consistent and effective approach to support restoration in Indonesia, especially given the significant financial and technical resources required to maintain the program over time.

-Forest restoration and active protection by RER rangers are also bringing back the peat’s moisture, and in several locations we are able to bring back seasonal flooding which are vital to a healthy peat swamp forest.
+Forest restoration and active protection by RER rangers are also bringing back the peat’s moisture, and in several locations we are able to bring back seasonal flooding which is vital to a healthy peat swamp forest.
 This makes the area less susceptible to fires.

 Moreover, a Normalized Differential Vegetation Index (NDVI, which is an indicator of forest health) from 2012 to 2018 showed a continuous improvement in the above-ground biomass conditions of peat forests on the Kampar Peninsula.